techwriter-pl/techwriter-pl.github.io/blog/soap-rocznica/index.md

 ![](images/2023_publika.jpg)

-- Temat przewodni: Content Operations.
+- Temat przewodni: _Content Operations_.

 Była to ostatnia odsłona konferencji jaka dotychczas miała miejsce.